 6. Ask around for the installer’s reputation.

-If you know people that live nearby who already have solar panels for at least a couple of years, and you plan on hiring the same installer as them, ask them about the installer’s craftmanship and if they’ve had issues with their system for the past couple of years.
+If you know people that live nearby who have already had solar panels for at least a couple of years and you plan on hiring the same installer as them, ask them about the installer’s craftsmanship and if they’ve had issues with their solar PV system for the past couple of years.

 7. Communicate with your prospects.

 From my experience, this is often overlooked.
-Communicating with your potential installers even before you commit to installing solar panels will help give you an idea if both of you are compatible.
+Communicating with your potential installers even before you commit to installing a solar system will help give you an idea if both of you are compatible.

 This is crucial because having a good relationship with your installer will more than likely also lead to quicker and better-quality installations.

 Not only that, you’re likely going to have questions along the way, too.
-I know I had – and knowing that I can trust my installer to give me unbiased answers was invaluable.
+I knew I had, and knowing that I could trust my installer to give me unbiased answers was invaluable.

 Out of all these, the most important is that your installer is CEC-accredited.
 Here’s why: